Smartcalling/SmartCalling-iOS/README.md

   }
 }
 ```
-The SDK will automatically update profiles for the given client ID, so no need to call updateProfiles separately.
+The library will automatically update profiles for the given client ID, so no need to call updateProfiles separately.

 ## Enable Remote Update

 Remote profile update works with silent push notifications.
 The SmartCalling Demo uses Firebase Cloud Messaging to register for push notification.
 While the demo solution uses FCM as its push solution you are in no way limited to Google Firebase to manage your push notifications.
-If you are using, or are plannng to use, a different system then please let us know and we will make sure your solution is supported.
+If you are using, or are planning to use, a different system then please let us know and we will make sure your solution is supported.
 Please follow the [iOS setup instructions on Firebase website](https://firebase.google.com/docs/cloud-messaging/ios/client).
 When you receive the FCM Token, subscribe to Smartcalling topics and register the token then direct didReceiveRemoteNotification calls to SmartCallingManager's processRemoteNotification function as shown below:

 ```swift
 func application(_ application: UIApplication, didReceiveRemoteNotification userInfo: [AnyHashable : Any], fetchCompletionHandler completionHandler: @escaping (UIBackgroundFetchResult) -> Void) {